jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ## 6. Other useful programs

 lukeghg package contains useful scripts for checks for the inventory and to generate some ubiquitous tables to appear in NIR.
-Standard python -h (help) option prints short explanation for each command line option.
+Standard python -h (help) argument prints short explanation for each command line argument.

 ### ghg-todo.py
 Compare two inventories and list missing time series and UIDs not